mitmedialab/lcl/_weeks/week4.md

     discussion-prompt: |
       This week we’d like for you to reflect in small groups, connecting to other members of the LCL community.

-      Reach out to one or more people in the LCL community and discuss together, online or offline: What does peer-learning look like in your practice?
-What are the challenges and opportunities?
-What can you learn from each other’s experience?
+      Reach out to one or more people in the LCL community and discuss together, online or offline.
       Share something about your interaction and your reflections in the forum!